sendgrid/sendgrid-oai/CONTRIBUTING.md

    ```

 7. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/)
-    with a clear title and description against the `master` branch.
+    with a clear title and description against the `main` branch.
 All tests must be passing before we will review the PR.

 If you have any additional questions, please feel free to [email](mailto:dx@sendgrid.com) us or create an issue in this repo.